remix-run/remix/docs/api/conventions.md

 | `/accounts?index` | `routes/accounts/index.js` |
 | `/accounts`       | `routes/accounts.js`       |

 Also note that forms without an action prop (`<Form method="post">`) will automatically post to the same route within which they are rendered, so using the `?index` param to disambiguate between parent and index routes is only useful if you're posting to an index route from somewhere besides the index route itself.
-If you're posting from the index route to itself, or from the parent route to itselt, you don't need to define a `<Form action>` at all, just omit it: `<Form method="post">`.
+If you're posting from the index route to itself, or from the parent route to itselt, you don't need to define a `<Form action>` at all, omit it: `<Form method="post">`.

 See also: